 Bicycle accidents can be devastating.
 Todd Passman is a skilled bicycle accident lawyer who is also a cyclist himself.
-If you are looking for a bicycle accident attorney in Port St. Lucie who knows how to get justice, remember experience counts and you need an injury attorney in your corner from day-one.
+If you are looking for a bicycle accident attorney in Fort Pierce or Port St. Lucie who knows how to get justice, remember experience counts and you need an injury attorney in your corner from day-one.
 Call Todd Passman today at (772) 465-9806.

 Here in South Florida we are blessed with warm weather year round.
 And for cyclists who enjoy warm weather and flat roads, bicycling in Florida is an enjoyable activity.
 However, when a person riding a bicycle has a crash with a car or truck it is the cyclist who is most likely to be injured.
 Injuries may include broken bones, head injuries , or even death .
 Unfortunately, in Florida, there are drivers of cars who, for irrational reasons, consider bicycle riders to be some sort of menace.
 Many cyclists have reported being the victim of road rage or even assault and battery.